-In my talk at WordCamp Antwerp 2018, I tried to summarize the benefits of using the Customizer for users as well as for designers and developers.
-To do this, I built a presentation in the Customizer.
+In my talk at WordCamp Antwerp 2018, I tried to summarize the benefits of the Customizer for users as well as for designers and developers.
+For this, I built a presentation in the Customizer.

-In this post I am showing you how you can build a presentation using the presentation theme I created.
+In this post I am showing you how you can create a presentation using the presentation theme (WordPresent) I created.

 How to use the theme

-If you install the theme on a new WordPress installation, you can preview it with the “pre-defined” presentation slide examples using the Customizer.
-This is because starter content is used, a relatively new and cool WordPress feature.
-You can change the content of the slides as you wish before saving.
-When saving in the Customizer, the content will be saved as real content.
+If you install the theme on a new WordPress installation, you can preview it with the “pre-defined” presentation slide examples in the Customizer.
+This is because I added them as starter content, a really cool WordPress feature.
+You can change the content of the slides as you wish and when you save it in the Customizer, the content will become real content.

 Make a presentation

-The presentation can be built on a page: select a page or create a new page and save it using the page template “Presentation”.
+The presentation can be created on a page: select a page or create a new page and save it using the page template “Presentation”.
 The page title will be the presentation title and the content will be the content of the first slide.

 View the selected page and go to the Customizer.
 When customizing this page you can add widgets to the widget area “Slides” (the only available widget area at this moment).
 Each widget becomes a presentation slide.
-You can add all kinds of widgets, but you will probably using a text widget most of the time.
+You can add all kinds of widgets, but you will probably use a text widget most of the time.
 You can also add images.
 If you add an image to a text widget as the last element, it will be floated to the right.
 This may or may not work completely as you’d like.
 A portrait image might work better.
 If you want a large image, for a whole slide, you would prefer to use an image widget.
 Add a video using a video widget.

 You can make a presentation without leaving the Customizer.
 You can use the control pane to add, edit, remove and rearrange your presentation slides.
 You can use the preview pane to view the presentation and to go to edit a slide by clicking the edit widget link.